 In June 2016, the Company entered into a binding letter agreement (the "Falcon Agreement") with Falcon Metais Ltda. ("Falcon") pursuant to which Falcon granted to Emerita an option (the "Option") to acquire a 100% interest in the Falcon Litio MG Project (the "Falcon Project") on or before June 13, 2018 (the "Option Expiry Date").
 The Falcon Project is adjacent to Brazil's only lithium mining operation owned by Companhia Brasileira de Lítio ("CBL") and the northwestern property boundary of the Falcon Project is just 500 meters from the CBL mine.
-The Falcon Project is comprised of one exploration permit and five applications for exploration permits.
-The applications for exploration permits have been submitted to the Brazilian Mining Agency by Falcon and will be transferred to Emerita when the exploration permits are granted.
+The Falcon Project is comprised of five exploration permits and one application for an exploration permit.